 Dr. Sanchez Mayers's research interests include financial management in nonprofits, administrative issues, Hispanic issues, geographic information systems and geospatial statistics.(848) firstname.lastname@example.org Download CV (PDF) (102.52 KB)

-Raymond Sanchez Mayers (Ph.D., Brandeis University; M.S.W., Barry University) is associate professor in the School of Social Work and an affiliated faculty member of the Department of Latino and Hispanic Caribbean Studies.
-Prior to entering social work, he worked in a managerial capacity in the for-profit sector.
-As a social worker, he has worked with substance abusing clients in treatment programs and employee assistance programs.
-He has also worked with Mexican migrant and Latino immigrant populations.
+Raymond Sanchez Mayers is an associate professor in the School of Social Work and an affiliated faculty member of the Department of Latino and Hispanic Caribbean Studies.

-- Methods of Social Work Research II (Online)
+- Methods of Social Work Research I and II

-Mayers, R. S., and Fulghum, F. H. (2008).
+Sanchez Mayers, R., and Fulghum, F. H. (2008).
 Investing strategies for nonprofit organizations.
 In L. Ginsburg, Management and leadership in social work practice and education.
 Washington, D.C.: CSWE Press.

 Kathleen J. PottickProfessor, PhD, Michigan